 We act for private individuals, local authorities and health bodies.
 Members are regularly instructed by the Official Solicitor.

-In 2017 Members of Chambers have covered cases all over England and Wales as widely varied as involving:
+In recent years Members of Chambers have covered a wide range of cases all over England and Wales, examples of these COP cases include:

 - The withdrawal of medical treatment from persons in a vegetative or minimally conscious state